lildude/fetchit/README.md

 Fetchit
 =======

-A haphazard collection of scripts gathered and created as FetchEveryone develops their API.

-This repository will probably grow and evolve as the API does.
+A simple ruby script to interact with the new FetchEveryone API.
+This will evolve as the API does.

-More details on the evolution of the API can be found in http://www.fetcheveryone.com/forum__56636__1__api
+Get your API key from http://www.fetcheveryone.com/api-request-keys.php

 Evolving API documentation at http://www.fetcheveryone.com/api-doc.php

+Join the developer group at http://www.fetcheveryone.com/groups-view.php?id=1167